Rapteon/full-stack-open/part1/courseinfo/README.md

-# Exercise 1.1
+# Exercise 1.3

-Create a part of the courseinfo app using multiple components defined within App.js
+Pass object members as props to components
+used within App.js